 But here’s where things get tricky.
 Instead of looking at your current interest rate, TD finds the posted rate from the day you signed onto your existing term.
 The bank then finds the difference between that rate and the posted rate for a product that would cover the remainder of your term today.
 These numbers aren’t always easy to find – this is why we built our calculator!

-Using the same numbers as in our example above, let’s say the balance of your mortgage is $175,000 and you have 11 months left in your term.
-TD would first find a product that would cover the remainder of your term – in this case, you would need a 1-year fixed rate mortgage, because TD would round up 11 months to one year.
-Then, the bank would find the difference between the old posted rate (which was 5.49%) and today’s posted rate for a 1-year fixed rate mortgage (which is 3.04%) and your interest rate differential calculation would look like this:
+Using the same numbers as in our example above, let’s say the balance of your mortgage is $175,000 and you have 23 months left in your term.
+TD would first find a product that would cover the remainder of your term – in this case, you would need a 2-year fixed rate mortgage, because TD would round up 23 months to two years.
+Then, the bank would find the difference between the old posted rate (which was 5.49%) and today’s posted rate for a 2-year fixed rate mortgage (let’s use 3.04% in our calculation).
+The interest rate differential calculation would look like this:

 In this example, because you had a fixed rate mortgage, TD would charge you the greater of three months’ interest or the interest rate differential (IRD).
 Since we know three months’ interest was only $1,313, you would have to pay the IRD, which is $8,218 + $75 to discharge your mortgage for a total of $8,923.